Board wargame: Combat resolution systems

-Attacker-defender ratio
+Attacker-Defender Ratio

-The wargame Panzerblitz is a leading game in the genre of tactical wargames, and was an iconic new type of game when published by Avalon Hill in 1970.
+The wargame PanzerBlitz, designed by Jim Dunnigan, is a leading game in the genre of tactical wargames, and was an iconic new type of game when published by Avalon Hill in 1970.
 In this game, each unit has an attack strength and a defense strength.
 To resolve combat, the attacker's attack rating and the defender's defense rating are calculated into a simple ratio; the result is rounded off in the defender's favor.
 One die is rolled.
 The "Combat Results Table" provides the effect based on which number is rolled; the results can range from "no effect" to partial damage, or another role, or complete destruction of the unit being attacked.

 This system is widely used.
 The specific methods may vary somewhat.
 Some games simply calculate the odds of a successful attack, and the dice roll is either a success or a failure, with no table of varying possible results.

-Some other games that use this system include:
+Numerous other board wargames use this combat resolution system, among which: